arjunachari12/UKC-Express-Deploy/ukc-terraform/README.md

     It contains these files:
     - UKC_variables.tf - Terraform configuration file.
     - UKC_unbound.tf - Terraform configuration file.
-1. Download the UKC package.
-(How do they get this link?)
+1. [Contact Unbound](mailto:support@unboundtech.com) to get a link to download the UKC package.
-    - For example, on CentOS: ekm-2.0.XXX.YYYYY-RHES.x86_64.rpm
+    - The package has the format: ekm-2.0.XXX.YYYYY-RHES.x86_64.rpm

 **Step 4: Configure the Terraform files**
 1. Locate your *Access Key* and *Secret Access Key* on AWS: